-Brains 4 Buildings is a multi-year program aimed at developing methods to harness big data from smart meters, building management systems and the Internet of Things to reduce energy consumption, increase comfort, flexibly respond to occupant behavior and local energy supply and demand, and save on plant maintenance costs.
-This will be done through the development of faster and more efficient Machine Learning and Artificial Intelligence models and algorithms.
-The project focuses on utility buildings, such as commercial and institutional buildings.
+Brains for Buildings is a multi-year program focused on developing methods to utilize big data from smart meters, building management systems, and the Internet of Things to reduce energy consumption, increase comfort, respond flexibly to user behavior and local energy supply and demand, and save on maintenance costs of installations.
+This will be achieved through the development of faster and more efficient Machine Learning and Artificial Intelligence models and algorithms.
+The project targets utility buildings such as commercial and institutional buildings.

-• WP1: development of smart diagnostic systems to reduce energy losses in buildings in an automated way.
-This can then be used for planning performance-based maintenance.
+WP1: development of smart diagnostic systems to reduce energy losses in buildings in an automated way.
+This can then be used for performance-based maintenance planning.

-• WP2 2: Development of smart control models to increase energy flexibility (heat, cold and electricity) within buildings.
-Cost optimization, as well as CO2 emissions, comfort and maximum use of local resources are also taken into account.
+WP2: development of smart control models to increase energy flexibility (heat, cold, and electricity) within buildings.
+Cost optimization, as well as CO2 emissions, comfort, and maximum utilization of local sources, are considered.

-B4B adds operational intelligence to buildings to transition to energy efficiency and flexibility.
-Buildings need "brains" to respond to user behavior, and enable self-diagnosis and self-optimization.
+Brains for Buildings adds operational intelligence to buildings to facilitate the transition to energy efficiency and flexibility.
+Buildings need "brains" to respond to user behavior and enable self-diagnosis and self-optimization.
 Our ambition is to develop scalable and modular solutions that achieve 20-30% energy savings.
-The market value is great due to the impact of these "brains" on energy bills, operation and maintenance costs and ease of use.
-B4B focuses on:
+The market value is significant due to the impact of these "brains" on energy bills, operating and maintenance costs, and user convenience.

-• Developing control and operating systems for utility buildings that intelligently manage to (1) reduce energy waste, reduce CO2 emissions, increase the use of local resources, unlock controllable energy flexibility and reduce maintenance costs that (2) account for user behavior and ensure occupant comfort, health and well-being.
+• Development of control and management systems for utility buildings that intelligently address (1) reducing energy waste, reducing CO2 emissions, increasing the use of local resources, unlocking controllable energy flexibility, and reducing maintenance costs, and (2) considering user behavior and ensuring user comfort, health, and well-being.

-• Testing and validating open-source prototypes (living labs, use cases) so that the market value becomes clear to companies, building owners and facility managers.
+• Testing and validating open-source prototypes (living labs, use-cases) to demonstrate the market value for companies, building owners, and facility managers.

-• Validated integrated prototypes of software plug-ins for smart monitoring and control of buildings and facilities, resulting in reducing energy consumption by 20-30% and lowering maintenance costs in utility buildings.
+• Validated integrated prototypes of software plug-ins for smart control and management of buildings and installations, resulting in a 20-30% reduction in energy usage and maintenance cost reduction in utility buildings.

 • Validated algorithms and prototypes of software for increasing controllable energy flexibility in buildings, applied to multi-commodity buildings.

-• Standardized Smart Readiness Indicator (SRI) and associated quick-scan approach indicating how to increase smart readiness for existing buildings.
+• Standardized Smart Readiness Indicator (SRI) and associated quick-scan approach indicating how "smart readiness" for existing buildings can be increased.

-• Methods, guidelines and standards for data integration for smart building infrastructure, with associated open data platform for demonstration and research purposes.
+• Methods, guidelines, and standards for data integration for smart building infrastructure, with an accompanying open data platform for demonstration and research purposes.

-• Learning community in which partners structurally share/exchange knowledge, resulting in online and offline learning programs on self-learning software for smart buildings and the link with smart grids aimed at students (HBO, WO) and continuing education of professionals.
+• Learning community where partners systematically share/exchange knowledge, resulting in online and offline educational programs on self-learning software for smart buildings and the integration with smart grids aimed at students (HBO, WO) and continuing education for professionals.

 Mirjam Harmelink, TU Delft